 As of fall 2018, SCAN included 48 acoustic receivers able to detect tagged bull sharks, blacktip sharks, great hammerheads, spotted eagle rays, common snook and other species in the passes between Sarasota Bay’s barrier islands, at creek mouths opening into the Bay, under bridges, and at nearshore and offshore reefs.
 SCAN also includes three underwater “listening stations” recording sounds of dolphins, fish and human activity.
 SCAN has grown with funding support from Mote Scientific Foundation, Disney Conservation Fund and private donors.

-- Read about SCAN in the December issue of Mote Magazine: Visit https://mote.org/news/publications, click the uppermost issue and turn to page 7.
+- Read about SCAN in the December issue of Mote Magazine: click the December issue and turn to page 7.

 - December 2018 update: